SaintNick1214/Project-Cortex/packages/vercel-ai-provider/quickstart/README.md

 This is the official quickstart demo for **Cortex Memory** with the **Vercel AI SDK**.
 It provides an interactive visualization of how data flows through the Cortex memory orchestration system in real-time.

+> **SDK v0.23.0**: Now with unified `recall()` API for multi-layer retrieval!
+Retrieves context from vector memories, facts, and graph relationships in a single orchestrated call - mirroring how `remember()` handles storage.

 ## Features

 - 🧠 **Real-time Memory Visualization** - Watch data flow through all Cortex layers (Memory Space → User → Agent → Conversation → Vector → Facts → Graph)